Edward J. Hughes: Biography

-Born in Chicago, Illinois, Hughes studied law and then switched to engineering.
+Born Michael Edward Hughes in Chicago, Illinois, to Peter J. Hughes (c.
+1857 – 1933) and Mary Hughes (née Lawless, 1863 – 1919), both originally of Ireland.
+Hughes first studied law and then switched to engineering.
 Hughes served in the Illinois State Senate from 1914 to 1930 as a Democrat.
 In 1932, Hughes was elected Illinois Secretary of State and served until his death.
 Hughes died of a heart attack on June 28, 1944, while staying at the Waldorf Astoria Hotel in New York City.
 He was buried at Calvary Cemetery in Evanston.